fommil/fpmortals/manuscript/complete.md

 ## Summary

-It is perfectly reasonable to be worried that you'll not remember everything we just covered: that was a lot of material.
+That was a lot of material!
+We have just explored a standard library of polymorphic functionality.
+But to put it into perspective: there are more traits in the Scala stdlib Collections API than their are typeclasses in scalaz.

+It is perfectly reasonable to write an FP application that only touches a small percentage of the typeclass hierarchy with most functionality coming from domain-specific typeclasses (that don't need to be part of a hierarchy).
+Even if the domain-specific instances are just specialisations of something in scalaz, it is better to write the code and later refactor it, than to over-abstract too early.

 To help, we have included a cheat-sheet of the typeclasses and their primary methods in the Appendix, inspired by Adam Rosien's [Scalaz Cheatsheet](http://arosien.github.io/scalaz-cheatsheets/typeclasses.pdf).
-Either cheat-sheet may be printed, with the intention of replacing the family picture on your office desk.
+These cheat-sheets make an excellent replacement for the family picture on your office desk.

-And for additional simplicity, Valentin Kasas offers us [The Shortest FP Book](https://twitter.com/ValentinKasas/status/879414703340081156) in diagram form (slightly adapted):
+For additional simplicity, Valentin Kasas offers us [The Shortest FP Book](https://twitter.com/ValentinKasas/status/879414703340081156) in diagram form (slightly adapted):

 {width=70%}
 ![](images/shortest-fp-book.png)